 “It’s essential to focus your efforts, and so you should only choose one, maybe two social media platforms to interact on,” Jaenke said.
 “If you choose more than this without someone to delegate tasks to, you’re spreading yourself too thin, and your message will be lost in the noise or appear inauthentic.”

 On the other hand, Laurie Wilkins, founder of Call Outdoors, is a proponent of getting on as many social platforms as you can handle.
 She said a Facebook page, an Instagram page, a Twitter profile and a YouTube channel are all essential to increase your range of audience.
-Let's look a bit deeper into each of these platforms.
+Let’s look deeper into some of these platforms.

-A Facebook page is a great way to really talk with your customer base in real time.
-When you post something, it's open for people to leave comments, raise concerns and start conversations.
-As the business owner, you'll be able to jump right into those threads and converse with your customers on topics that are important to them.
+- Facebook: A Facebook page is a great way to talk with your customer base in real time.
+When you post something, people can leave comments, raise concerns and start conversations.
+As the business owner, you’ll be able to jump into those threads and converse with your customers on topics that are important to them.
 Share ideas, photos and updates about your business with the goal to create a more personal relationship with your audience.

-If you use an Instagram page to market your business, it's important to be consistent in your posting habits, think about the layout and look of your grid, and have photos at the ready so you aren't scrambling for content.
+- Instagram: If you use an Instagram page to market your business, it’s important to be consistent in your posting habits, think about the layout and look of your grid, and have photos at the ready so you aren’t scrambling for content.
 Being prepared will let your customers know that you care about the way you present your business and lead to a higher-quality Instagram page.
 This can all increase the number of people who want to follow you and engage with your content.
-Instagram also allows for influencer marketing, which can be a big benefit for the right type of industry.
+Instagram also allows for influencer marketing, which can benefit the right type of industry.

-If you have the type of business where making videos is appropriate, YouTube is the way to go.
+- YouTube: If making videos is appropriate for the type of business you own, YouTube is the way to go.
 Videos of activities like cleaning carpets, detailing cars and making soap have gone viral because they are satisfying to watch and the end result is worth sticking around for.
-Look into channels of other businesses in your industry to gauge how well they're doing on the platform and help you decide if it's worth pursuing.
+Look into channels of other businesses in your industry to gauge how well they’re doing on the platform and help you decide if it’s worth pursuing.

-You might be wondering why we saved this one for last, when it seems like the most obvious.
-The reason is that some businesses really underutilize their websites.
-A website is usually the first thing a business owner creates for marketing and the first thing customers will see of the brand.
-But all too often, a website isn't optimized to bring in traffic and reach new customers.
+You might be wondering why we saved this one for last, when it seems like the most obvious example.
+The reason is that some businesses really underuse their websites.
+A website is usually the first thing a business owner creates for marketing and the first component of the brand customers will see.
+But all too often, a website isn’t optimized to bring in traffic and reach new customers.
 Pay attention to your search engine optimization (SEO), including keywords and product descriptions, to help your website rank higher in search results.

-Marketing is a specialized field that many established businesses have a whole department for, but that's not a luxury small businesses always have.
+Marketing is a specialized field that many established businesses dedicate a whole department to, but that isn’t required.
+Even the smallest businesses can and must engage in marketing in order to attract new customers and keep existing customers engaged with their brands.
 Use the tips in this marketing guide for small businesses to start heading in the right direction.